jamesworden/LanesBackend/README.md

 ##### View Models
 Often, our domain models will have properties that we don't want to expose to our API endpoints.
 An example of this is `Account.Key`.
 The only identification property that clients should have access to is `Account.Id`.
 For this reason, we must transform an `Account` to an `AccountView`, where every property is the same except the key property no longer exists on the view model.
 A domain model with "View" appended to the end of it hides properties from the initial model that the user should not see.

+#### Database Migrations
+Entity framework modifies the database according to a DBContext file (for example, `ClassroomGroupContext.cs`).
+To update the database via database migrations, make changes to your context file accordingly.
+Then, execute the following commands from the root directory of this repository:
+- `dotnet ef migrations add YOUR_MIGRATION_NAME --startup-project ./src/LanesBackendLauncher/LanesBackendLauncher.csproj --project .\src\ClassroomGroups\ClassroomGroups.DataAccess\`
+- `dotnet ef database update --startup-project ./src/LanesBackendLauncher/LanesBackendLauncher.csproj --project .\src\ClassroomGroups\ClassroomGroups.DataAccess\`